 Momentum is building.
 Now we need the ICC to step up and prosecute this case.

-Send an email to Stewart and the ICC urging them to hold accountable the perpetrators of the horrific crimes against the Yazidis.
+Send an email to Mr Stewart and the ICC and then call the Swedish government, urging them to hold accountable the perpetrators of the horrific crimes against the Yazidis.